ALM-Rangers/Folder-Management-Extension/.github/CONTRIBUTING.md

 # Did you write a patch that fixes a bug or adds a new feature?
-- Open a new GitHub pull request with the patch/new feautre.
+- Open a new GitHub pull request with the patch/new feature.

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.